Is Salesforce Quantum Safe?

 Scan your Salesforce integrations with QScout to map all cryptographic dependencies.
 Monitor Salesforce Trust (trust.salesforce.com) for PQC announcements.
 Consider application-level PQC encryption for highest-sensitivity data.

-QScout discovers every instance of Salesforce across your infrastructure in 7 days — with zero operational disruption.
+QScout discovers instances of Salesforce across your infrastructure in 7 days — designed to minimize operational disruption.
 72-hour time to first findings.